AdobeDocs/workfront.en/help/classic/workfront-fusion/errors/error-handling.md

 product: workfront-fusion
 product-area: workfront-integrations
 navigation-topic: errors
-title: Error handling
+title: Error handling in Adobe Workfront Fusion
 description: When errors occur during the execution of a scenario, it's usually because a service is unavailable due to a failure, a service responds with unexpected data, or the validation of input data fails.
 ---

-# Error handling
+# Error handling in Adobe Workfront Fusion

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

 When errors occur during the execution of a scenario, it's usually because a service is unavailable due to a failure, a service responds with unexpected data, or the validation of input data fails.

 >[!NOTE]
 >
->If a module throws an error during the scenario execution and there is no error handling route attached to the module, a default error handling logic is executed as described in [Error processing](../../workfront-fusion/errors/error-processing.md).
+>If a module throws an error during the scenario execution and there is no error handling route attached to the module, a default error handling logic is executed as described in [Error processing in Adobe Workfront Fusion](../../workfront-fusion/errors/error-processing.md).

 By adding an error handler route to a module, you can replace the default error handling logic with your own.
 Adobe Workfront Fusion offers 5 different directives, any of which can be inserted at the end of your error handler routes.
-For more information, see [Directives for error handling](../../workfront-fusion/errors/directives-for-error-handling.md).
+For more information, see [Directives for error handling in Adobe Workfront Fusion](../../workfront-fusion/errors/directives-for-error-handling.md).

 ## Access requirements